Last summer, we had so much basil we didn’t know what to do with it. We literally couldn’t eat the stuff fast enough.

 Last summer, we made fresh pesto all the time, including a massive batch to freeze at the end, which made for some perfect weeknight meals all winter long.
 This summer, we didn’t make it once.

-Since fall is here and the basil is on its way out, we decided to rape and pilage the plant yesterday and have ourselves one good dinner of our favorite pesto meal: linguine with pesto, potatoes and green beans.
+Since fall is here and the basil is on its way out, we decided to pilage the plant yesterday and have ourselves one good dinner of our favorite pesto meal: linguine with pesto, potatoes and green beans.